Sammit07/Big-Data-Analytics-on-Azure-Accident-Data-Processing-Pipeline/README.md

 ## 📊 Key Insights

 - The HiveQL query calculated the **total number of vehicles involved in accidents per weekday**.
-- 🚗 **Saturday recorded the highest number of accidents with 647,338 vehicles involved**.

 ---